pombreda/lepl/doc-src/manual/started.rst

 Getting Started
 ===============

-This chapter works through a simple example using LEPL.
+This chapter works through a simple example using Lepl.
 For a longer, more detailed example, see the :ref:`Tutorial <tutorial>`.
 There are also some additional :ref:`examples` at the end of this manual.